18F/API-All-the-X/resources/agency_checklist.md

   * Does the hub offer a [front-facing feedback mechanism](http://www.howto.gov/mobile/apis-in-government/api-developer-kit#public-feedback-mechanism)?
   * Does the hub offer a link to your GitHub account?
   * Does the hub offer a link to [your agency’s data hub, maps hub, or other relevant sections](http://www.howto.gov/mobile/apis-in-government/api-developer-kit#link-to-agency-data-hub)?
+  * Do those sections offer a link to the developer hub?
   * Does the hub offer a link to [other agency developer hubs](http://www.howto.gov/mobile/apis-in-government/api-developer-kit#link-to-other-agency-developer-hubs)?
   * For departments, does the hub offer links to your agencys' developer hubs?
 For sub-cabinet agencies, does the hub offer a link to your department's developer hub?
   * Does the hub offer a link to [all government GitHub accounts](http://www.howto.gov/mobile/apis-in-government/api-developer-kit#link-to-all-gov-github-accounts)?